Best microwaves in the UK – cook, reheat, defrost and more with these multi-tasking gadgets

 Some microwaves also have shelves that allow you to cook on two levels.
 You’ll need to increase the normal cooking time or move dishes around, but it’s handy for preparing large quantities of food simultaneously instead of in stages.

-Not sure how long or at what power level your penne or potatoes will need to cook?
-Don’t worry, your microwave will tell you if it’s got the relevant auto programmes.
-Most have them for the likes of popular dishes such as pasta, fish and vegetables.
+Functions: If you want a helping hand, look for models with presets for have them for popular dishes such as pasta, fish and vegetables.
 The cleverest can even weigh your food and work out the cooking times to the second.

 Get the Ideal Home Newsletter